 For those who don’t know what PTSD does to a person, I like to make the comparison to Clubber Lang in Rocky III.
 While Rocky was going about his business, Clubber was in the shadows waiting and watching for the perfect moments to confront Balboa and knew exactly the thing that would get a reaction from Rocky and in the process ended up causing Mickey’s death and a demoralizing defeat that lost him his title.
 Rock hit the bottom.

 This whole situation left Rocky confused and reliving the Clubber match over in his head while feeling guilty over the death of his mentor Mickey.
 Rocky had lost his “why,” how could he defeat clubber when the last match wasn’t even close.
 Balboa played perfectly right into Clubber’s hands.
 The kind of hopelessness that Balboa experienced is very much a byproduct of PTSD, you end up fearing it because you don’t have control of it.
-This frustration brings a whole host of emotions which you guessed it can trigger more PTSD episodes.
+This frustration brings a whole host of emotions which you guessed can trigger more PTSD episodes.

 “The world ain’t all sunshine and rainbows.
 It’s a very mean and nasty place, and I don’t care how tough you are, it will beat you to your knees and keep you there permanently if you let it.” ~Rocky Balboa (2006)

 PTSD does not just impact the person who has it, it impacts everyone that loves them.
-Because there is underlying tension that something could trigger an episode along with the frustration of watching someone you care about struggle with what feels like an undefeatable foe inside their head.
+Because there is an underlying tension that something could trigger an episode along with the frustration of watching someone you care about struggle with what feels like an undefeatable foe inside their head.
 The inner dialogue causes a person to have “self-limiting beliefs,” saying things like “I can’t,” “I am not strong enough,” “I just can’t win.”
 You can see this in the first part of Rocky’s training in Los Angeles, in his head he had already lost the rematch.
 It didn’t matter how much Creed or Adrian wanted Rocky to beat Clubber, no person can change another person’s inner dialogue.
 It wasn’t until Rocky got honest with himself and admitted that he was afraid of Clubber that he was able to throw off the limiting beliefs and get into the proper mindset to defeat Clubber Lang.

 You can’t defeat PTSD with negativity, because negativity makes PTSD’s grip stronger.
 April 8th, 2018 I made a promise to myself that I was going to do whatever it takes to defeat my Clubber.
-In the final chapter of this series, I will go over some of the changes I made that helped me to get up off my knees mentally and move to a positive healthy mindset.